Everything you need to get started with Badger

 method to delete a key.

-use the DB.GetSequence
+DB.GetSequence

 method.
 This method returns a Sequence